Air Valves

 6. Air may enter by vortexing at the pump.

 An air pocket will decrease the cross-sectional area and increase frictional pressure loss.
 The combined loss for two-phase flow (air and water) is always greater than the pressure loss for each phase flowing alone.
-Thus, air in a pipeline increases system flow resistance and increases system head against which pumps must operate.
+Thus, air in a pipeline increases system flow resistance and raises the system head against which pumps must operate.

 Air in piping tends to collect at high points in the line when flow velocities are low.
 If the air pocket formed is large, part of it will be removed when the velocity increases.
 This partitioned air may or may not go through the system, depending on velocity, pipe size, and pipe down-slope.
 Air may only move into the sloping straight section and then return to the summit when the velocity decreases.